trongle/php-development-docker/README.md

 ## Introduction

 PHP's development images for local use.
-Based on my daily work, so they are opinion images.
+Based on my daily work, so they are opinioned images.